Valerie Fraser Trophy

-The Valerie Fraser Camanachd Cup also known as the Valerie Fraser Trophy or the Women's Camanachd Cup is the premier trophy in Women's shinty and is currently sponsored by Peter Gow.
+The Valerie Fraser Camanachd Cup also known as the Valerie Fraser Trophy or the Women's Camanachd Cup is the premier trophy in Women's shinty and is currently sponsored by Mowi.
 It is played on a knock-out basis by the teams in the National Division 1 League and is administered by the Women's Camanachd Association.

-The current holders are Skye Camanachd.
+The current holders are Lochaber Camanachd.

 History

 The trophy was originally donated to the Camanachd Association in memory of Valerie Fraser.
 It was originally a trophy for male teams and it was won by Glenurquhart in 1991.
 Some years later, after the competition fell into abeyance, it was donated to the Women's Camanachd Association and was first played for on 28 July 2002.

 In 2009, the WCA held the semi-finals on one day at University of Stirling.
 Glengarry defeated Tir Conaill Harps 2–1 to win the 2009 Cup.
 There is also a national trophy for Division Two teams, the Marine Harvest Challenge Cup.

 2013 saw an epic final at The Eilan, where Badenoch and Stathspey's Jane Nicol, in her final game before retirement, secured the victory over a heavily fancied Glasgow Mid-Argyll.
 GMA would however overcome Skye in 2014 and Badenoch in 2015 to secure League and Cup doubles.

 The 2016 cup final was contested on 28 August at An Aird in Fort William between Skye Camanachd and Lochaber which meant a new name would be added to the list of winners as neither side had won the cup before.
 League Champions Skye were slight favourites but Lochaber won the day 4- 2, with all four of their goals coming from full-back turned forward Kirsty Delaney (6, 32, 67 and 76 mins).
 Lorna MacRae scored both the Skye goals (27, 74 mins).
 Player of the match went to Lochaber goalkeeper Aeleen Campbell for a fantastic display which prevented the Skye ladies from achieving the league and cup double.

 Skye finally broke their Valerie Fraser hoodoo with a comprehensive 6–1 thumping of Lochaber at the same location, An Aird in 2017.

 The sensational 2019 final between Skye and Badenoch was broadcast live on BBC Alba the Scottish Gaelic television channel.